Delaware County

 Introduction:

-If admitted into the Traffic Diversion Program, you will pay a smaller fee initially, but then will also be responsible for fines, fees and surcharges which are determined by the Town or Village Justice.
+If admitted into the Traffic Reduction Program, you will pay a smaller fee initially, but then will also be responsible for fines, fees and surcharges which are determined by the Town or Village Justice.
 The District Attorney’s Office CAN NOT tell you how much your ticket will cost.

 When an applicant’s driving history and/or violations are deemed too severe, the District Attorney’s office may reject an application.
 The District Attorney’s Office retains the right to reject any applicant who would otherwise be eligible.